JustDSOrg/itssutils/README.md

 Try opening up the [getting started notebook](notebooks/getting-started-2017.ipynb) and working your way through it to see what the package can do.
 Be sure to note any issues!

-Look for more documentationon the [GitHub Pages site](https://justdsorg.github.io/itssutils/).
+Look for more documentation on the [GitHub Pages site](https://justdsorg.github.io/itssutils/).